 Baby monitors that emit the dangerous higher frequencies like cell phones act more like WiFi Routers in that they emit RF Radiation full blast all the time, 24/7, whenever they are on.
 But cell phones only emit it full blast when sending or receiving a call.
 Most baby monitors emit these higher frequencies, even if they are analog.
 You have to look hard to find the safe ones.

 Before I get in to the specifics of which analog baby monitors are safer, take a quick look at this video if you would.
 This video is part of a video series I did where I went room by room through a home and tested each room for RF Radiation.
 The two most powerful RF Radiation emitting devices with the home were their WiFi router, and their baby monitor.
 These people’s baby monitor maxed out my meter from the doorway, before I even fully entered the room!
 The video is short, but very worth watching.

 What Is An Analog Baby Monitor?

-An analog baby monitor is a baby monitor that use analog radio waves to transmit the sounds of the baby to the speakers so the parents can hear the baby.
+An analog baby monitor is a baby monitor that uses analog radio waves to transmit the sounds of the baby to the speakers so the parents can hear the baby.
 Baby monitor manufacturers also make baby monitors who use digital signals to carry this information.
-Analog signals are less dangerous because they are a lower frequency signal than what the digital baby monitors use.
+Analog signals are less dangerous if they use lower frequency signal than what the digital baby monitors use.

 In the RF Radiation portion of the electromagnetic spectrum, the higher the frequency, the more dangerous it is to living organisms.
 Analog baby monitors range from about 49 MHz to around 900 MHz.
 Digital baby monitors range from around 1.8 GHz to 2.4 GHz.
 The higher frequency digital baby monitors are more popular because the higher frequencies allow for more advanced features.